ZeruiW/cloud_ai_services_tutorial/README.md

+#### Accessing Custom Vision

 Azure offers a specialized service for image recognition: Custom Vision on another address instead of Azure Cloud Portal.
 This service is highly user-friendly and is designed for the rapid and easy creation of custom image classification models.

-#### Accessing Custom Vision

-You can access this service by navigating to the [Custom Vision Portal](https://www.customvision.ai/).
+Differing from the Azure Platform Portal, this Custom Vision can be access by navigating to the [Custom Vision Portal](https://www.customvision.ai/).

 #### Detailed Steps

 1. **Sign In or Sign Up**
-    - If you already have an Azure account, you can simply sign in.
+    - If you already have an Azure account, you can sign in.
 2. **Create a New Project**
     - Click on the "New Project" button and fill in the details for your project, such as the name, description, and the resource you wish to use.
 3. **Upload Images and Annotate**
-    - After creating your project, you'll need to upload images to train your model.
+    - After creating your project, you must upload images to train your model.
     - To write your own script for uploading images and labels, please check the Azure Custom Vision official documents using the given APIs.
 4. **Train the Model**
     - Once your images are uploaded and annotated, click on the "Train" button to start training your model.
 Setting the resources as you prefer.